annali24/ellipticcurve/README.md

 [Click here to access the Elliptic Curve Torsion Calculator](https://replit.com/@cchen935/Elliptical-Curve)

 This year, our project focuses on researching the properties of Weierstrass Elliptic Curves and computing its torsion over the rationals.
-Weierstrass elliptic curves represented in the form y^2 = x^3 + Ax^2 + Bx^2 + C, where A, B, and C are integers.
+Weierstrass elliptic curves are represented in the form y^2 = x^3 + Ax^2 + Bx^2 + C, where A, B, and C are integers.

 ## Education
 - Ph.D., Physics | The University of Texas at Dallas (_May 2022_)